Is Arabic hard to learn?

 1. Classical Arabic (Fusha) is the foundation for Dialects.
 In short, all dialects stem from Fusha.
 I personally found that once I mastered Fusha it was so much easier to learn dialects.

 1. You will gain access to Literature and Media, religious texts and the Quran: If you are someone who wants to gain access to classing texts, the Quran, literature, and modern writings then you MUST start by learning classical Arabic.
 I have seen Arab who’ve grown up in the west, therefore attending English schools struggling to understand formal texts.
-They may be able to communicate somewhat in their local dialect but due to them not knowing classical Arabic they are prevented from delving into Arabic literature, the Quran and classical texts, preventing them from really feeling the beauty of the language.
+They may be able to communicate somewhat in their local dialect, but because they do not know classical Arabic, they are prevented from delving into Arabic literature, the Quran and classical texts, which prevents them from really experiencing the beauty of the language.
 Learning dialects can only get you so far.

-1. I would also argue that it is Fusha is easier to learn.
+1. I would also argue that Fusha is easier to learn.
 This is because there are more books teaching classical Arabic then there are for dialects.

 Grammar and Syntax